 Band saw was invented in 1808 by Mr. William Newberry who at that time specified it as a machine to saw wood or split animal skins.
 Then it went through many evolutions and continuous patent snatching.
 By 1900 band saw became an accepted tool for engineering constructions.

-A bandsaw consists of a long sharp blade which runs across two or sometimes even more wheels to distribute the loads.
+A bandsaw consists of a long sharp blade that runs across two or sometimes even more wheels to distribute the loads.
 It is suitable for cutting the thickest wood and also at the same time, multiple pieces of wood.

 What Is The Use of A Bandsaw